jamesjones291986/selectquote_ec2_creation/README.md

 - Clone the github repo locally
     - git clone ```Github repo URL```
-- Once repo is cloned, make any changes needed before deploying.
+- Once repo is cloned, initialize terraform with this command:
-- Once configuration is setup including changes to variables, run terraform initialization
     - ```terraform init```
-- Once initialized, run the following:
+- Once configuration is setup including changes to variables, apply the changes and create the instance:
     - ```terraform apply```
 - When it is complete it should show successful.
-You can verify this by checking your AWS ec2 instances.
+You can verify this by checking your AWS ec2 instances, locating the instance, and verify it is running with all configurations applied.

 ### Terminating an ec2 instance
 - Once the instance is no longer needed, it can be deleted.